 Through a range of creative computing skills and perspectives you will grow in your confidence with creative technology and learn to appreciate conceptual creative development.
 The course will give you the mind-set and skill-set to accelerate your creative education.

-You will generate ideas and concepts that reflect a given theme and create a range of new work by experimenting with various coding languages and frameworks.
-You will be able to add an understanding of creative computing to which ever future creative path you choose
+You will generate ideas and concepts that reflect a given theme and create new work by experimenting with various coding languages and frameworks.
+You will be able to add an understanding of creative computing to which ever future creative path you choose.

 Who Should Attend